 Wellcome policy also applies to scholarly monographs and book chapters.
 See ‘Complying with our Open Access policy’ .

-The new Wellcome OA policy will affect articles submitted from 1 January 2020.
-Key points: all articles must be freely available in PMC/Europe PMC at the time of publication and with CC-BY licence (6-month embargo no longer permitted).
-OA publication costs in hybrid journals will no longer be funded.
+The new Wellcome OA policy will affect articles submitted from 1 January 2021.
+Key points: research articles freely available in PMC/Europe PMC at publication; CC-BY licence (plus CC-BY-ND as exception).
+6-month embargo no longer permitted.
+No funding for OA publication costs in hybrid journals.
+Authors to retain copyright.

 How Wellcome is tackling four key concerns about its new OA policy (Feb 2019).